xbn .

 Michael Toy is a PhD candidate in Religious Studies at Te Herenga Waka Victoria University of Wellington.
-He studies digital religion in Aotearoa, tracing the ways minority Christian groups navigate the theo-politics of a digital world.
+He studies digital religion in Aotearoa/New Zealand, and serves as public theologian for the Student Christian Movement Aotearoa.

 Access to the sacrament of the Eucharist has been weaponized against all those the church deems unworthy, immoral, or in sin.
 The sacrament that was meant to be a way of knowing and encountering the risen Christ through breaking and sharing of bread has been made into its opposite.